Find a network pharmacy

-Many network retail pharmacies have vaccinating pharmacists able to give preventive immunizations at no cost to you.
+Many network retail pharmacies, including those listed below, give preventive immunizations at no cost to you.

 You may choose to use Postal Prescription Services (PPS), the network mail-order pharmacy, for convenient delivery of your prescriptions to your home or office, with no shipping charges.
-PPS accepts credit and debit cards, checks, or your Flexible Spending Account (FSA) Debit Card (if you have a current FSA).
+PPS accepts credit and debit cards, checks, or your Flexible Spending Account (FSA) Debit Card.

-If you want to use PPS for mail-order prescriptions, you must create a PPS account.
-PPS needs your medical history and payment information before you can fill prescriptions (including refills) through mail order.
+If you want to use PPS, you must create an account.
+PPS needs your medical history and payment information before you can fill prescriptions through mail order.

 Set up your mail-order account

 Do one of the following to set up your PPS account:

 - Call PPS at 1-800-552-6694.
 You'll need to provide your insurance information, payment method, and medical history to set up an account.

 - Have your doctor fax a mail-order form along with your prescription.
 Only providers can do this.
 The prescription must:

 - Be faxed from your provider's office to 1-800-723-9023 (fax number for providers only).

 - Include the patient's name, address, phone number, plan ID number, and date of birth.